matthewlawrenceklein/runoff/README.md

 At present, runoff requires a google developer account.
 See the development roadmap below for proposed changes to the requirement.

 ## get started
-Getting started with runoff consists of three steps
+Getting started with runoff should take ~ 15 minutes, and consists of three steps:
 - configuring your firebase backend
 - configuring your svelte frontend
 - deploying your site